Local properties of good moduli spaces: Notation

 \section{Notation}

 We will assume schemes and algebraic spaces to be quasi-separated.
-An Artin stack, in this paper, will have a quasi-compact and separated diagonal.
 We will work over a fixed base scheme $S$.
+An Artin stack over $S$, in this paper, will have a quasi-compact and separated diagonal.